syniol/syniol/README.md

  🔥 Node.js systems that are slow, flaky, or on fire in production.

- 🎢 Migrating Node monolothis to Go, and Rust Microservices without downtime.
+ 🎢 Migrating Node monoliths to Go, and Rust Microservices without downtime.

  🚧 Fixing TypeScrip codebases that feel unmaintainable and scary.